 That leaves a lot of publishers concerned about both the traffic and revenue loss.
 Data from NewsWhip indicates that shares of links to outside websites on Facebook have already declined compared to the site’s built-in videos and Instant Articles.
 According to the NYT, publishers are responding with several strategies, including investment in TV and film and by dumping money into Facebook, hoping the revenue-sharing will keep them afloat.

 While both of those are fine strategies, they also completely ignore one of the most valuable channels in the publishers’ audience reach: email.

 Monetizing subscriber email campaigns can serve two critical functions for publishers: generating revenue AND audience engagement.
 Many publishers already send regular emails to drive traffic to their digital properties, and some do sell pixel space to advertisers.
 However, most are missing a valuable monetization opportunity that could generate new revenue from unused or underperforming real estate within their subscriber emails.

-Email ads from RevenueStripe can generate up to $6 CPM, offsetting the cost of producing the campaigns themselves and generating new incremental revenue—revenue that could make up for the dollars lost to social.
+Email ads can generate up to $6 CPM, offsetting the cost of producing the campaigns themselves and generating new incremental revenue—revenue that could make up for the dollars lost to social.
 Not only do the ads generate real money, they’re also extremely easy to incorporate.
 Simply drop the RevenueStripe html snippet into any existing template and the spaces automatically populate with targeted, personalized ads for each audience member.

 Because they’re targeted based on recipients’ digital history and behavior, the ads are also highly relevant and engaging for audiences, not to mention trusted, because they come from a reputable source: the media outlet to which the recipient has already subscribed.